-24 Many water sources used during fire suppression activities may appear harmless, but contain hazardous materials (e.g. hydraulic fracturing fluid, cyanide, sewage, corrosives).
-These hazardous water sources may pose threats to personnel health and firefighting equipment.
-Indicators that a water source may be hazardous include proximity to active or inactive mining operations, gas/oil wells, water treatment facilities, or other industrial operations.
-In many cases, these hazardous water sources may not be fenced and no warning signs may be present.
-32
+Many water sources used during wildland fire operations may appear harmless,

+- 8 but contain hazardous materials (e.g. hydraulic fracturing fluid, cyanide, sewage, - corrosives).
+These hazardous water sources may pose threats to personnel - 10 health and firefighting equipment.
+Indicators that a water source may be - hazardous include proximity to active or inactive mining operations, gas/oil - wells, water treatment facilities, or other industrial operations.
+In many cases, - these hazardous water sources may not be fenced and no warning signs may be should not utilize the water source until its contents can be verified.
+Dispatch